thangle89/PersonalBlog/content/blog/understanding-this-binding-in-javascript/index.md

     }
 }
 ```
-the reason `MyForm` component need to bind `this` object is because `handleSubmit` function will be passed to the rendered DOM in React in which the function will be executed on a different object, comppare to the component instance, so if it doesn't bind `this` object in `handleSubmit`, the function cannot access to state of `MyForm` component's instance.
+When React render its components' tree, it will call the contructor function of `MyForm` component to create instance of the component and link it with an actual HTML DOM in document.
+The reason `MyForm` component need to bind `this` object is because `handleSubmit` function will be passed to the corresponding DOM in HTML page via `onSubmit={this.handleSubmit}`, in which the function will get called on a different object, compare to the component instance, so if it doesn't bind `this` object in `handleSubmit`, the function cannot access to state of `MyForm` component's instance.

 ### Closure